Maxi-Cosi Pria 70 Review

 The charts provided below show the crash test results for the sensors located in the head and chest of the test dummy used in the Maxi-Cosi seat (shown in black).

 The Maxi also claims to have crash test Side Impact Protection (SIP).
-We were unable to find information on what kind of testing, but it looks like the claim includes the portion of the headrest with open cell foam surrounded by plastic that they say will add additional safety protection for the passenger
+We were unable to find information on what kind of testing, but it looks like the claim includes the portion of the headrest with open-cell foam surrounded by plastic that they say will add additional safety protection.

 Ease of Install - LATCH

-We tested every convertible seat in a minimum of 3 different cars by multiple testers to collect data for side-by-side comparison.
-The Maxi-Cosi earned a 7 of 10 for this test.
-The results were about the same for forward facing as they were for rear facing, though some testers felt it was an easier accomplishment rear facing in the Subaru Outback than any other combination of car or direction.
+We tested every convertible seat in a minimum of 3 different cars by multiple testers to collect data.
+The results were about the same for forward-facing as they were for rear-facing.

-Using the LATCH anchor should be easier than the vehicle belt, but the Maxi is about the same with both methods.
+Using the LATCH anchor should be easier than the vehicle belt, but the Maxi is about the same for both.
 The LATCH anchors are relatively easy to use and about average for getting the seat at the right angle and the anchor strap tight enough.